 Something's Fishy- Kokanee spawning program available in the fall only

-Owls of the Okanagan- (owl pellet dissection available by request)
+Owls of the Okanagan- learn about Okanagan owl species and what makes owls different from other birds (owl pellet dissection available by request)

 Tadpole Tales- preschool story time

 - What's the Buzz? - exploring the role of bees and other pollinators.
 Available April through October.

 - Bears - delve into the life cycle, behaviours and characteristics of black bears.

 To book a school program or field trip contact the Environmental Education Centre for the Okanagan (EECO) at 250-469-6140 or email firstname.lastname@example.org.

 Keep an eye on our Calendar of Events for details on all our Regional Parks programs.